azagniotov/solr-lucene-analyzer-sudachi/README.md

 4. Assemble the plugin uber jar

-   `./gradlew -PsolrVersion=8.11.2 assemble`
+   `./gradlew -PsolrVersion=9.4.0 assemble`

 5. Copy the built plugin jar to the Solr home lib directory

-   `cp ./build/libs/solr-lucene-analyzer-sudachi*.jar /opt/solr/server/solr-webapp/webapp/WEB-INF/lib`
+   `cp ./build/libs/solr-lucene-analyzer-sudachi*.jar /opt/solr/lib`

 6. [**When installing on bare metal machines**] Sanity check Unix file permissions

    Check the directory permissions to make sure that Solr can read the files under `/tmp/sudachi/`

+7. [Optional] You can change the default location of Sudachi dictionary in the file system from `/tmp/sudachi/` to somewhere else.
+As an example, check the section [Changing local Sudachi dictionary location for runtime](#changing-local-sudachi-dictionary-location-for-runtime) and/or the [src/smokeTest/solr_9.x.x/solr_9_4_0/Dockerfile.arm64#L52-L62](https://github.com/azagniotov/solr-lucene-analyzer-sudachi/blob/master/src/smokeTest/solr_9.x.x/solr_9_4_0/Dockerfile.arm64#L52-L62)

 [`Back to top`](#table-of-contents)